learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/making-our-own-types-and-typeclasses.md

     | x > a  = Node a left (treeInsert x right)
 ```

-The `singleton` function is just a shortcut for making a node that has something and then two empty sub-trees.
+The `singleton` function is just a shortcut for making a node that has something and then two empty subtrees.
 In the insertion function, we first have the edge condition as a pattern.
-If we've reached an empty sub-tree, that means we're where we want and instead of the empty tree, we put a singleton tree with our element.
+If we've reached an empty subtree, that means we're where we want and instead of the empty tree, we put a singleton tree with our element.
 If we're not inserting into an empty tree, then we have to check some things.
 First off, if the element we're inserting is equal to the root element, just return a tree that's the same.
-If it's smaller, return a tree that has the same root value, the same right sub-tree but instead of its left sub-tree, put a tree that has our value inserted into it.
+If it's smaller, return a tree that has the same root value, the same right subtree but instead of its left subtree, put a tree that has our value inserted into it.
 Same (but the other way around) goes if our value is bigger than the root element.

 Next up, we're going to make a function that checks if some element is in the tree.